EITC (Earned Income Tax Credit)

 what is it?

 The Quality Work and Housing Responsibility Act of 1998 contained a component requiring able- bodied public housing residents to perform community service for a minimum of eight hours each month.
-Exempted from the program are seniors and the disabled , kids under the age of 18, caregivers and those who are employed at least thirty hours per week. the program
+Exempted from the program are seniors and the disabled , kids under the age of 18, caregivers and those who are employed at least thirty hours per week.

 The performance of voluntary work or duties that are a public benefit, and that serve to improve the quality of life, enhance resident self-sufficiency, or increase self-responsibility in the community.
 CS is not employment and may not include political activities.